eschabell/openshift-install-demo/README.md

 3. Read and follow displayed instructions and enjoy OpenShift on your local machine!

-Note: after a run of the demo installation, you will have a Vagrant enviornment installed based on openshift-install-demo.
-To re-run this demo install again, see output instructions to remove previous entries to avoid errors.
+Note: after a run of the demo installation, you will have an entry in both the Vagrant registry and the VirtualBox registry.
+If you re-run the demo install, we have placed error handling to clean it up before re-installing.
+Just watch the output for details.

 Supporting Articles
 -------------------